serenelc/Hana-Work/README.md

 - Fix the issue on adminCreate where if you add many questions in a row without choosing answer types, when you click on the last question to add an answer, the answer type will be assigned to the top available question.
 - Convert e.g. %3f into ? or %27 into '
 - Make a page to show graphs and summaries of an individual survey
-- IN PROGRESS: Have a manual button so the admin can close the survey before the chosen close date if desired
+- IN PROGRESS: Have a manual button so the admin can close the survey before the chosen close date if desired. -> Once a survey is closed the admin can no longer send emails on it and survey will not show up on userSurveyList.
+If it is passed the survey close date, then the survey status must be changed to CLOSED in the database.
 - IN PROGRESS: Have an option so the admin can choose who they want to send the email to -> mail button will go to another page where there is a list of all employees and their emails. admin can select users from that list to email about that specific survey.